 2. will be required to meet with staff in the Prevention and Support Program (Rose Hill) or the Alcohol and Other Drug Education Program (Lincoln Center).

 3. will have their parents contacted by the University.
 In these cases, parental notification is not taken as a disciplinary action but as a precautionary measure.

 4. may also be referred to Counseling and Psychological Services, University Health Services or an outside program for substance abuse evaluation and appropriate treatment.

 The student(s) aiding an intoxicated or impaired individual by contacting the Department of Public Safety or Residential Life staff:

-In circumstances described above will not be subject to formal disciplinary action for the consumption or possession of alcohol or other drugs as a first offense, but may be required to have a follow up meeting with staff from the Office of Residential Life and/or Substance Abuse Prevention and Student Support or Alcohol and Other Drug Education.
+In circumstances described above will not be subject to formal student conduct action for the consumption or possession of alcohol or other drugs as a first offense, but may be required to have a follow up meeting with staff from the Office of Residential Life and/or Substance Abuse Prevention or Alcohol and Other Drug Education